lemonde/angular-draganddrop/README.md

 - "dragging-class" Class set during the drag.
 Accepts a string.
 - "drag-start" (optional) an Angular expression to be evaluated on drag start ("dragstart" event).
 - "drag-end" (optional) an Angular expression to be evaluated on drag end ("dragend" event).
+- "drag-start-raw", "drag-end-raw" (optional) same callbacks, but called outside of $apply.
+Useful for calling $apply yourself for optimizations if you have an heavy Angular page (since drag&drop sends a lot of events).

 The draggable directive serializes data as JSON and prefix the specified type with "json/".